Does Getting Braces Hurt? HOW TO MAKE BRACES PAIN FREE

 Mouth ulcers are quite likely as the braces could come into contact with soft tissue.
 These can be initially treated with a salt water gargle and if that does not work, a treatment meant just for that ailment – there are many branded and generic items on the market.

 The pain should stop quickly, but it could take longer to get used to having braces in your mouth.
 It should take about 4 weeks to be able to talk and eat around them a bit, but then after 3 months you should be able to live as if they were not there.
-You will be that used to having them.
 There will likely be intermittent pain, but this is to be expected as the teeth will be starting to move and there could be some pressure in the jaw.

-You may chose to get over the counter pain medication before the braces fitting appointment to reduce any discomfort.
+You may choose to get over the counter pain medication before the braces fitting appointment to reduce any discomfort.

 Placement appointment – there should not be any pain at this stage.
 The risk comes when you start to eat as you will not be used to them.
 Some people may find that they are constantly biting the inside of their mouths until they are used to accommodating the braces.
 Sensitivity can be an issue, but this should be combated if you follow the rules about only eating soft food for a while and leaving the hard items until you are more used to the braces.
 There could be some discomfort 2-3 hours after braces placement, although this is not really going to be too painful, as the teeth do begin the journey to their new place.